xonsh/awesome-xontribs/docs/README.md

 # Awesome Xontribs

-> [Xonsh](https://xon.sh/) is a Python-powered, cross-platform, Unix-gazing shell language and command prompt.
-> Xontributions, or xontribs, are a set of tools and conventions for extending the functionality of [xonsh](https://xon.sh/).
+Awesome list of [Xonsh](https://xon.sh/) contributions ([xontribs](https://xon.sh/tutorial_xontrib.html)).
+Xontribs are a set of tools and conventions for extending the functionality of xonsh beyond what is provided by default.
+This allows 3rd party developers and users to improve their xonsh experience without having to go through the xonsh development and release cycle.

-Awesome list of Xonsh contributions/extensions.

 ## Core Xontribs